Totati/ngx-mat-errors/README.md

 ## What does it do?

-NgxMatError provides an easy, yet flexible solution for displaying error messages in a MatFormField.
+NgxMatErrors provides an easy, yet flexible solution for displaying error messages in a MatFormField.

 ## Try it
 See it in action at [https://stackblitz.com/edit/ngx-mat-errors](https://stackblitz.com/edit/ngx-mat-errors)